djubala/xfce4-systemload-plugin/README.md

 # xfce4-systemload-plugin

+This repo is a fork of xfce4-systemload-plugin with added support for disk bandwidth monitoring.

 xfce4-systemload-plugin displays current CPU load, memory in use, network utilization, swap space, and system uptime in xfce4-panel.

 ----